TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-elf-dwarf.md

                 return function information
 ```

 This will work for many purposes, but things get a bit more difficult in the presence of member functions and inlining.
 With inlining, for example, once we've found the function whose range contains our PC, we'll need to recurse over the children of that DIE to see if there are any inlined functions which are a better match.
-I won't deal with inlining in my code for this debugger, but you can feel free to add support for this if you like.
+I won't deal with inlining in my code for this debugger, but you can add support for this if you like.

 ### How do I set a breakpoint on a function?

-Again, this depends on if you want to support member functions and suchlike.
-For globally accessible free functions, you can just iterate over the functions in different compile units until you find the right function.
+Again, this depends on if you want to support member functions, namespaces and suchlike.
+For free functions you can just iterate over the functions in different compile units until you find one with the right name.
 If your compiler is kind enough to fill in the `.debug_pubnames` section, you can do this a lot more efficiently.

-Once the function has been found, you can just set a breakpoint on the memory address given by `DW_AT_low_pc`.
-However, that'll break at the start of the function prologue, which isn't necessarily what we want.
+Once the function has been found, you can set a breakpoint on the memory address given by `DW_AT_low_pc`.
+However, that'll break at the start of the function prologue, but it's preferable to break at the start of the user code.
 Since the line table information can specify the memory address which specifies the prologue end, you could just lookup the value of `DW_AT_low_pc` in the line table, then keep reading until you get to the entry marked as the prologue end.
 Some compilers won't output this information though, so another option is to just set a breakpoint on the address given by the second line entry for that function.

 Say we want to set a breakpoint on `main` in our example program.
 We search for the function called `main`, and get this DIE: